vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 ### What is the difference between "Reserve Capture" and "Direct Capture"?

 When you initiate a payment it will be reserved until you capture it.
-Vipps supports both _reserve-capture_ and _direct capture_.
+Vipps supports both _reserve-capture_ and _direct capture_:

-_Reserve capture_ is the default.
+* _Reserve capture_ is the default.
 When you initiate a payment it will be reserved until you capture it.

-When _direct capture_ is activated, all payment reservations will instantly be captured.
+* When _direct capture_ is activated, all payment reservations will instantly be captured.
 This is intended for situations where the product or service is immediately provided to the customer, and there is no chance that the service is not available or sold out, e.g. digital services.